TheRemote/Ubuntu-Server-raspi4-unofficial/README.md

 -Added lines in config.txt to configure SPI and i2C -- you can uncomment these lines if you need to enable them<br>
 -Updated WiFi firmware<br>
 -Added missing regulatory.db files (used by WiFi) to /lib/firmware<br>
+-Note for Kubuntu desktop: the compositor needs to be disabled for everything to draw correctly.
+Use the shortcut Alt + Shift + F12 to disable the compositor and everything will draw normally.
+Now go into the Settings app and go to the "Compositor" section and uncheck "Enable compositor at startup" to prevent it from turning back on when you reboot.<br>
 <br>
 <strong>October 3rd 2019 - v10 Desktop Pre-Release</strong><br>
 -Fixed issue with wireless not showing in v9<br>